 Least Expensive Life Insurance for 56 year olds

 Who is the best life insurance company for 56 year olds?
 Finding the least expensive life insurance policy is simple and we’ll teach you how.

 When you’re starting your research, you need to know which companies look most favorably toward your situation.
 Age is just one of the factors that companies use to determine your rates.
 Life insurance rates by age can vary significantly from each life insurance company.
 If you have a preexisting health condition can make a huge difference as well.

 What do Abraham Lincoln, Adolf Hitler, and Steve Jobs all have in common?
 They all passed away at the age of 56.

 Life insurance isn’t standardized when it comes to underwriting.
 This is a fancy way of saying that every company can rate you differently.
-Each life insurance company uses their own underwriting guidelines to determine your rate.
+Each life insurance company uses their own underwriting guidelines to determine what you’ll pay.
 This means that every life insurance company has a potential niche where they can offer the lowest rate.